 Just northeast of downtown, there are wonderful paved paths in Brandywine Park, which connect to numerous other parks and trails, allowing for multiple route/distance options.
 In Brandywine Park, there are trails on both sides of Brandywine Creek, with the Brandwine Zoo on the eastern side.
-There’s a running track on the east side at Baynard Stadium.
+There’s a recently refurbished running track on the east side at Abessino Stadium.
 Note the area is fairly hilly!
 Brandywine Park was designed by the noted landscape architect, Frederick Law Olmsted.

 The park trail starts at N. King St./S. Park drive (easy access from downtown).
 Heading north, it’s 0.6 miles to I-95, and 1 mile to a pedestrian bridge crossing between sides.
 After 1.8 miles, the Brandywine trails end and run into the paved trails in Alapocas Run State Park.
 Here, there are multiple options/add-ons: